maxdev1/fenster/README.md

 buffer.
 Finally, only the dirty regions of the screen are copied to the actual output (for example, a framebuffer).

+## Layouts

+There are a bunch of available layouts that can be set onto a component to make it layout its child components and possibly calculate its own preferred sized based on it:

+    auto layout = fenster::StackLayout::create(panel);
+    layout->setOrientation(fenster::Orientation::Horizontal);

+The layouts that are available are:
+- __Flow layout__ that just makes components flow and break
+- __Stack layout__ that stacks components on top or next to each other
+- __Grid layout__ that builds a grid
+- __Flex layout__ that allows adding flex information to each child component for grow, shrink and basis

+Each component has two size: the _actual bounds_ and a _preferred size_.
+A component calculates its preferred size based on the contents and with it expresses how large it wants the contents to be displayed.

+Depending on layout policy, the layout implementations will either respect the preferred size of child components or use the component bounds for layouting.
+Every container has properties `layoutPolicyHorizontal` and `layoutPolicyVertical`.
+- For the policy `Stretch`, the layout will attempt to fill the entire containers actual size.
+- For the policy `Preferred`, it will attempt to layout based on the preferred size of child components and set the containers own preferred sized based on this value.

 ## Event handling

 There is a system for event processing that handles different types of input — such as keyboard and mouse — as well as